GOVERNANCE

 ⇔scroll

-Name Title Reason for appointment Main activities
+Name | Title | Reason for appointment | Main activities |

-Masatoshi An Outside Director The reason for his appointment as an outside director is that he served as Representative Director of Nikken Sekkei Ltd. for many years, and has extensive experience in corporate management and wide-ranging insight in the fields of architectural design, urban planning, and redevelopment projects.
-We expect that he will provide opinions on the Company’s overall management and, in particular, that he will supervise the Company’s management from an independent standpoint by providing advice based on his wide-ranging insight in the fields of quality control, urban planning and redevelopment projects.
-He attended all 13 meetings of the Board of Directors held in FY2022 and made recommendations on agendas, etc. based on his insight.
+Masatoshi An | Outside Director | Masatoshi An served as Representative Director of Nikken Sekkei Ltd. for many years, and has extensive experience in corporate management and wide-ranging insight in the fields of architectural design, urban planning, and redevelopment projects.
+The Company has therefore nominated him as a candidate for Outside Director.
+After his election, we expect that he will provide opinions on the Company’s overall management and, in particular, that he will supervise the Company’s management from an independent standpoint by providing advice based on his wide-ranging insight in the fields of quality control, urban planning and redevelopment projects.
+If he is elected, he will be involved as a member of the Nominating and Remuneration Advisory Committee from an objective and neutral standpoint in the selection of candidates for the Company’s officers and in the determination of the officer remuneration. | He attended all 13 meetings of the Board of Directors held in FY2023 and made recommendations on agendas, etc. based on his insight.
 In particular, we expect he will use his insight in the fields of architectural design, urban planning, and redevelopment projects to supervise management.
 He provides valuable advice on the Company’s business policy decisions and quality control at the Board of Directors meetings.
-He is also a member of the Nomination and Remuneration Advisory Committee.
+He is also a member of the Nomination and Remuneration Advisory Committee. |

-Shoji Tsuboyama Outside Director The reason for his appointment as an outside director is that he has extensive experience and wide-ranging insight in corporate management and in the financial and securities industries.
+Shoji Tsuboyama | Outside Director | The reason for his appointment as an outside director is that he has extensive experience and wide-ranging insight in corporate management and in the financial and securities industries.
 The Company has therefore nominated him as a candidate for Outside Director.
-We expect that he will provide opinions on overall management and, in particular, advice on finance, accounting and capital strategy, and supervise the Company’s management from an independent standpoint.
-He attended all 13 meetings of the Board of Directors held in FY2022 and made recommendations on agendas, etc. based on his insight.
+We expect that he will provide opinions on overall management and, in particular, advice on finance, accounting and capital strategy, and supervise the Company’s management from an independent standpoint. | He attended all 13 meetings of the Board of Directors held in FY2023 and made recommendations on agendas, etc. based on his insight.
 In particular, we expect he will use his wide-ranging insight in various aspects of the financial sector to supervise management.
-He provides valuable advice on the Company’s capital policy and IR strategy at the Board of Directors meetings.
+He provides valuable advice on the Company’s capital policy and IR strategy at the Board of Directors meetings. |

 Assessment of the effectiveness of the Board of Directors

-(As of June 23, 2023)
+(As of June 21, 2024)

 The Company analyzes and assesses the effectiveness of the Board of Directors every year to further improve its functions.
 The summary of the assessment of the Board of Directors’ effectiveness and its result are as follows.